Charged with Ecstasy in Denver?

 In the event of a Class 4 felony charge for possessing more than 4 grams of ecstasy the most severe punishment would include 6 years of jail time and a fine up to $500,000.

 Colorado is a state that has recognized how beneficial alternative rehab programs can be, but they also do not put up with excessive repeat offenders.
 In fact, multiple arrests associated with possession of schedule 1 drugs can significantly lengthen jail sentences as well as maximize the associated fines.

 If you are facing MDMA possession charges, be sure to take advantage of the Colorado drug court’s option for rehab – not only will this alternative prove to be a much more bearable sentence, but the program itself will address, treat, and possibly prevent future problems with narcotic addiction.

 As soon as you are arrested for possession of MDMA, it is critical to contact a Denver drug possession attorney.
-Stanley Marks offers free initial consultations, both over the phone and in person.
+Attorney offers free initial consultations, both over the phone and in person.
 Call him today at (720) 580-6788.